nijens/openapi-bundle/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover any security related issues, please email **security [at] niels-nijens.nl** instead of using the issue tracker.
+If you discover any security-related issues, please email **security [at] niels-nijens.nl** instead of using the issue tracker.